Keyboard shortcuts

 Queries: demand-driven compilation

-As described in the high-level overview of the compiler, the Rust compiler is still (as of July 2021) transitioning from a traditional "pass-based" setup to a "demand-driven" system.
-The compiler query system is the key to rustc's demand-driven organization.
+As described in Overview of the compiler, the Rust compiler is still (as of July 2021) transitioning from a traditional “pass-based” setup to a “demand-driven” system.
+The compiler query system is the key to rustc’s demand-driven organization.
 The idea is pretty simple.
 Instead of entirely independent passes (parsing, type-checking, etc.), a set of function-like queries compute information about the input source.
 For example, there is a query called type_of that, given the DefId of some item, will compute the type of that item and return it to you.

 Query execution is memoized.
 The first time you invoke a query, it will go do the computation, but the next time, the result is returned from a hashtable.
 Moreover, query execution fits nicely into incremental computation; the idea is roughly that, when you invoke a query, the result may be returned to you by loading stored data from disk.1

 Eventually, we want the entire compiler control-flow to be query driven.
 There will effectively be one top-level query (compile) that will run compilation on a crate; this will in turn demand information about that crate, starting from the end.
-For example:

 • The compile query might demand to get a list of codegen-units (i.e. modules that need to be compiled by LLVM).